Zhaosiya/DGMLP-SSTN/DGMLP-SSTN/README.md

 ## Installation

-GraphMLP is tested on Ubuntu 18 with Pytorch 1.7.1 and Python 3.9.
+DGMLP-SSTN is tested on Ubuntu 18 with Pytorch 1.7.1 and Python 3.9.
-- Create a conda environment: ```conda create -n graphmlp python=3.9```
+- Create a conda environment: ```conda create -n DGMLP-SSTN python=3.9```
 - Install PyTorch 2.2.2 and Torchvision 0.17.2 following the [official instructions](https://pytorch.org/)
 - ```pip3 install -r requirements.txt```